R&D projects

 Values, Resources and R&D

-In the value accounting prototype, based on the REA model, values are Economic Resources of different Economic Resource Types.
-They have a measure of quantity and a measure of value.
+In the NRP-CAS prototype, based on the REA model, valuables are Economic Resources of different Economic Resource Types.
+They have a measure of quantity and an estimated value.

 Examples of Economic Resources include a design, prototype, product, a component, a raw material, time spent working, use of equipment and lab space, anything of value that can be identified.

-therefore, an R&D project that was itself a dead end could be incorporated into other projects simply by using any resources from the R&D project in another project.
+Therefore, an R&D project that was itself a dead end could be incorporated into other projects simply by using any resources from the R&D project in another project.
 For example, using new methods, using 3D design elements, using LabView programs, whatever.
-As long as the live project logs the use of the resources from the dead project, the dead project will be included in income distribution from the live project.
+As long as the live project logs the use of the resources from the dead project, the dead project will be included in the benefit distribution from the live project.

 No need to merge projects or do anything else but document the resource flows.

-In other words, value transfer between projects is a resource flow between processes where one process belongs to one project and the other process belongs to another project.
+In other words, resource flow between processes are transfers of valuables between projects where one process belongs to one project and the other process belongs to another project.

 Praxis